hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0600
 We make kuromame kiri mochi (rice cake with black beans) with kimchi and soft tofu for lunch.
 Wished I'd bought more of this brand of mochi.
 Because it is sliced thinly, it cooks fast, and has a nice texture and taste.
 The company making it is called "usagi mochi" (rabbit rice cakes), their logo features an illustration of two rabbits pounding mochi and it is too perfect!

-We continue readings of Cyberiad, an activity we look forward to everyday, where we wander into the imagination of another, offering some respite from our own as we spend plenty of time in our own heads.
+We continue readings of *Cyberiad*, an activity we look forward to everyday, where we wander into the imagination of another, offering some respite from our own as we spend plenty of time in our own heads.
 We've done a lot of thinking in this trip, now we need to start doing.
 Our thinking quotas have been spent.

 ##### 1030
 I make *soumen (wheat noodles) with a lentil sauce* (see recipes) and served with a sweet potato I found!
 It had fallen out of the basket where I store them under the sink.
 Glad I found it, as its sweetness lends itself well to the dish, I'm glad I found it now instead of later, rotten and oozing in the bilge.
 There is nothing worse than rotten potato smell.
 Later, we share our “1,389 km (750 nm) to Vancouver Island Yebisu” as I continue to read Cyberiad.